CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

    1. Choose Organization app
    2. Type in the organization slug (ORGANIZATION from https://github.com/ORGANIZATION/REPO)
    3. Choose the registration level for the runners
-      1. If you want to register your runners on the on the repository level, choose Repository
+      1. If you want to register your runners on the repository level, choose Repository
       2. If you want to register your runners on the organization level, choose Organization. (recommended)
 6. Click Create GitHub App to take you to GitHub to finish the setup
 7. Follow the instructions on GitHub
 8. When brought back to the setup wizard, click the install link
 9. Install the new app on your desired repositories

 ### Manually